dpressel/n3rd/README.md

 }
 ```
 The underlying sgdtk library has good support for overlapped IO and processing, influenced by [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit), which makes it easy to process large amounts of data that would not fit into memory.
-This is the recommended usage, unlike the above toy examples
+This is the recommended usage, unlike the above toy examples.
+Note also that, unlike the sgdtk base, where we use a OvA MultiClassWeightModel for multi-class decisions, in n3rd, we are using a LogSoftMax with ClassNLLLoss instead to accomplish this without requiring that extra overhead.